iqlusioninc/abscissa/README.md

 ### Q1: Why is it called "abscissa"?

-**A1:** An abscissa represents the elevation of a point above the y-axis.
+**A1:** An abscissa represents the elevation of a point above the x-axis.
 In that regard, "Abscissa" can be thought of as a pun about getting off the ground, or elevating your project.